ocaml/ocaml.org/data/tutorials/guides/0tt_05_s_expressions.md

 ### Converting OCaml Types Into S-Expressions

+Please note that in the following examples, you might get a result that looks like `- : Type.t = Sexplib0__.Sexp.Atom "0"` rather than just `- : Type.t = Sexp.Atom "0"`.
+This is a result of running this code in UTop rather than in a project, which is where it will be normally used.
+For the purposes of this tutorial, we're showing you this in UTop for simplicty, so ignore this extra `Sexplib0_.`.

 To build S-expressions from OCaml predefined types, we can use the `sexp_of_t` functions predefined in this package:
 ```ocaml
 # Std.sexp_of_int 0;;